adicodes-dev/theme-toggle/README.md

 # Theme Toggle

-# A simple toggle switch that toggles between light and dark theme.
+A simple toggle switch switch between light and dark theme.

-# Developed using HTML5 and SCSS.
+Developed using HTML5 and SCSS.